attilavago/cocooncms/README.md

 # Cocoon-CMS
-A simple databaseless CMS built on JavaScript and Google Drive
+A simple databaseless CMS built on JavaScript and Google Drive [currently under development]

 ## Why?